What happens, Rush, if I don't doubt your theory, but what happens if Gaddafi doesn't leave?

 That's what's sketched out on the storyboards here for the Obama doctrine, which is 2012 or bust.

-Uh, greetings, that's what it is.
+Greetings, that's what it is.

-Now let me let me address this straight on, Snerdley.
+Now, let me address this straight on, Snerdley.

 I can't believe Snerdley is scared.

-Normally Snurdley loves it when I illustrate absurdity by being absurd, but now he's really scared.
+Normally, Snerdley loves it when I illustrate absurdity by being absurd, but now he's really scared.

-He's gonna come back and bite you.
+This is going to come back and bite you.

-Yeah, but this one you might have a problem with this one.
+Yeah, but this one, you might have a problem with this one.

 This is a campaign speech.